 Act Naturally by Buck Owens

-Act Naturally is a great song if you have all your chords under finger.
-Most of the songs on this list are 2-3 chords, whereas Act Naturally is a whopping five!
+Act Naturally is a great song if you’ve already mastered a wide range of chords.
+While most of the songs on this list use 2-3 chords, Act Naturally has a whopping five!

-Covered by many different artists over the years, the song can be played as a simple strum or if you’re feeling adventurous, you can throw some hammer-ons in there to add some extra rhythm.
+Like many country hits, it has been covered by many different artists over the years, making it recognizable in quite a few different strumming patterns.
+It can be played using a simple strum, or if you’re feeling adventurous, you can throw some hammer-ons in there to add some extra texture.

 City of New Orleans by Steven Goodwin

 This song needs different capo positions depending on which cover you’re looking at, but for beginners the easiest is Steve Goodwin’s version with a capo at the 5th fret.

 The song is another that requires you to know a good number of chords, making it a really good goal song for someone who wants to make sure they have them all learned correctly and can quickly and easily switch between them.

 - Chords: G, A, Bm, C, D, Em, F

 Cruise by Florida Georgia Line